The sophont ship Horus in close orbit around a star

-Juggernaut Class - Text by M. Alan Kazlev; additions by Steve Bowers Excluding the Keterist battle-moons (which are more ISO than Capital Ship), these are the largest warships ever built in Terragen history.
+Juggernaut Class - Text by M. Alan Kazlev; Excluding the Keterist battle-moons (which are more ISO than Capital Ship), these are the largest warships ever built in Terragen history.
 The approach of a Juggernaut Class vessel is an awesome sight: a cylinder some 280 kilometres in length and twenty five kilometres in diameter, accompanied by a swarm of giant autowars that are dwarfed to apparent mote-size by their parent vessel.

-Linelayer - Text by Steve Bowers Specialised spacecraft used to transport wormhole mouths to distant locations
+Linelayer - Text by Steve Bowers Specialised spacecraft used to transport wormhole mouths to distant locations.

 M-Life - Text by M. Alan Kazlev Machinic non-biological life as seen in neumanns, hylonanecologies, and other inorganic organisms or ecologies.
-In practise M-life, B-life and A-life tend to merge, especially because of the ubiquity of biotech and bionanotech.
+In practise M-life, B-life and A-Life tend to merge, especially because of the ubiquity of biotech and bionanotech.

 Order of St. Christopher - Text by Anders Sandberg Solarist starship religious order, founded in 5378 by Nos D388.
 The members are all starships (mainly relativist craft), serving the Divine Order by transporting beings, equipment and especially wormholes to where they are needed.
 During the Version War the ships of the order were involved in refugee transports, linelaying and scouting, their efforts gaining them a formal blessing of divine gratitude from H. H. the God Emperor.
 The order has since then largely been active in the Perseus rift and in the Amalgamation effort.

 Ship Mind, Transplanting - Text by M. Alan Kazlev Transferring a ship mind from one ship to another.
-Just as with advanced drives and other components, minds are fairly interchangeable, and may be moved from ship to ship, especially if e is agreeable and feels comfortable in the new vessel.
+Just as with advanced drives and other components, minds are typically designed to be fairly interchangeable, and may be moved from ship to ship, especially if e is agreeable and feels comfortable in the new vessel.
 Care must be taken however, because while the majority of transplants (especially of more adaptable ship minds) go well, there have been instances where a transplanted ship mind has had a mental breakdown (anything from mild somatic disjunction to full-blown catatonia).